Bridging Sensor Gaps via Attention Gated Tuning for Hyperspectral Image Classification

-The evolution of ConvNet-based hyperspectral image (HSI) classification methods embodies three fundamental principles, including: 1) simultaneously harnessing spectral and spatial information contributes to enhancing accuracy; 2) the 3D convolution operation is inherently well-suited for processing 3D HSI; 3) aligning the classification framework with the inherent characteristics of HSI is unignorable.
-These three guiding principles have been adhered to in the conception of the Tri-Former model, ensuring its strong performance.
+The evolution of ConvNet-based HSI classification methods embodies three fundamental principles, including: 1) simultaneously harnessing spectral and spatial information contributes to enhancing accuracy; 2) the 3D convolution operation is inherently well-suited for processing 3D HSI; 3) aligning the classification framework with the inherent characteristics of HSI is unignorable.
+These three guiding principles have been adhered to in the conception of the Tri-Former model.